2i2c-org/docs/user/environment/dynamic-imagebuilding.md

 See [Get started with repo2docker](https://repo2docker.readthedocs.io/en/latest/start/) for a simple tutorial explaining how to set up your environment repository from scratch.

+### Do my commands run as `root` when I build the image?

+No!
+Commands that you can control run as a user called `jovyan` and do not have root priveleges.
+See [the repo2docker docs](https://repo2docker.readthedocs.io/en/latest/use/actions-and-scripts/) for more information.

 ### What configuration files can I use to configure my environment?

 The [repo2docker configuration file guide](https://repo2docker.readthedocs.io/en/latest/configuration/) has a complete list of all configuration files you can use.